Frame File Options Dialog

 Month and day

 If this box is checked, the date will be added to the file name.
-This box and the next are not shown for Direct Electron cameras because the filename before the suffix being controlled here already has a date and a unique number.
+This box and the next two are not shown for Direct Electron cameras because the filename before the suffix being controlled here already has a date and a unique number.

 Hour, minute, second